Dannell Ellerbe: Baltimore Ravens

 Ellerbe was signed as an undrafted free agent during the 2009 season by the Baltimore Ravens.
 He had a large role that year for the Ravens.
 While starting three games, he recorded 41 tackles and an interception which he returned 28 yards in a Week 17 win against the Oakland Raiders.

 In a 2010 preseason win against the St. Louis Rams, Ellerbe returned an interception 45 yards for a touchdown but was yelled at on the sidelines by head coach John Harbaugh for showboating.
 Ellerbe had held the ball in front of him twice during the return.
 Ellerbe made the roster as a backup linebacker behind Jameel McClain, who also was signed by Baltimore as an undrafted free agent.
 Dannell Ellerbe's tackles dropped to 31, but he recorded his first career sack.

-In 2011, Ellerbe played in 9 games, starting 3 in Ray Lewis' absence due to injury.
+In 2011, Ellerbe played in nine games, starting three in Ray Lewis's absence due to injury.
 He recorded 19 tackles.

 Going into the 2012 season as a restricted free agent, Ellerbe was re-signed to a one-year, $1.927 million contract.

 On November 9, 2012, Ellerbe was fined $10,000 for his hit on Cleveland Browns running back Trent Richardson in Week 9.

 On January 20, 2013, in the AFC Championship game against the New England Patriots, Ellerbe intercepted a pass from Tom Brady that had been tipped by Pernell McPhee in the 4th quarter with 6:49 remaining in the game.
-This was one of the three turnovers by the Patriots that allowed the Ravens to win 28-13 and advance to Super Bowl XLVII, where they would defeat the San Francisco 49ers 34-31.
+This was one of the three turnovers by the Patriots that allowed the Ravens to win 28–13 and advance to Super Bowl XLVII, where they would defeat the San Francisco 49ers 34–31.

 Miami Dolphins

 Ellerbe signed with the Miami Dolphins on March 12, 2013.
-In his first season with the Dolphins, he finished the year with 101 total tackles, 2 interceptions, and 1 sack.
+In his first season with the Dolphins, he finished the year with 101 total tackles, two interceptions, and one sack.
 The 2014 season was a wash for Ellerbe as he was on injured reserve for the majority of the season.

 New Orleans Saints

 On March 13, 2015, Ellerbe was traded along with a third round pick to the New Orleans Saints in exchange for wide receiver Kenny Stills.
 Ellerbe was injured most of the year, but recorded 13 tackles and forced a fumble in a Week 5 game against the Atlanta Falcons.
-In 2016 he played in 9 games and was credited with 4 sacks.
+In 2016 he played in nine games and was credited with four sacks.

 On July 25, 2017, Ellerbe was placed on injured reserve after suffering a foot injury.
 He was released on August 25, 2017.

 Philadelphia Eagles

 On November 12, 2017, Ellerbe signed with the Philadelphia Eagles, reuniting him with former teammates Corey Graham and Torrey Smith.
-Ellerbe won his second Super Bowl ring when the Eagles defeated the New England Patriots 41-33 in Super Bowl LII.
+Ellerbe won his second Super Bowl ring when the Eagles defeated the New England Patriots 41–33 in Super Bowl LII.